lorenzorossi7/archer2-cpp/lectures/cpp-intro/README.md

 ---
 # Machine choice

-You can use your laptop or ARCHER2
+You can use your laptop or Cirrus

 __Your machine__ : you need a C++ compiler that supports at least C++11.
 If you use Windows and MSVC we may not be able to help